-Bettina and Joe came all the way from Germany to get married in Fiji.
-We did a pre wedding photo session at a waterfall near Savusavu, which will be on the blog soon.
+Bettina and Joe came all the way from Germany to get married in Fiji at Koro Sun in Savusavu!
+We did a pre wedding photo session at a waterfall near Savusavu, which is also on my blog here.
 They wanted their wedding to be an adventure and a small affair so only Bettina’s sister and her husband came along.
 The warm Fijian hospitality filled everyones hearts.
 A choir sang for the ceremony, which was very moving, afterward; the experience of a kava ceremony.
 The Koro Sun staff also took great care that their reception was impeccable.

 Why did you choose Koro Sun?
 How was your experience with the resort?